 NCEES offers computer-based practice exams that contain questions and solutions from past exams.
 They also simulate the real format, style, and level of difficulty.

 FE exam results are typically available 7–10 days after you take the exam.
 You will receive an email notification from NCEES with instructions to view your results in your MyNCEES account.
 Results include information specific to your licensing board regarding how you should proceed based on your performance.

 The pass rates below represent July/August and October/November 2014 FE examinees who

 - Took the FE exam for the first time

 - Attended EAC/ABET-accredited engineering programs

-- Took the FE exam within nine months of graduation
+- Took the FE exam within 12 months of graduation

 NCEES offers free institutions reports that break down the performance of students and graduates from their programs, comparing results on specific content areas to national averages.
 Many engineering departments use these reports to assess program outcomes.